wongyouth/wongyouth.github.com/source/_posts/2013-11-22-use-chef-for-automating-infrastructure-setup.markdown

 title: "use chef for automating infrastructure setup"
 date: 2013-11-22 23:55
 comments: true
-categories: ruby
+categories: [ruby, chef]
 ---

-Blow is the memo to automate infrastructure setup for rails environment.
+Below is a memo to automate infrastructure setup for rails environment.

 # prepare vagrant